Genealogy Images of History

 DAY, Paul C. * - 1870 - 80's era - Location CO, KS, MT, ND, PA, SD, WY.
 Author of "The Great Dinosaur War" tells of the differences of Yale Professor Othniel Charles Marsh and Quaker Edward Drinker cope and their explorations of the River Basin of Montana where they hunted bones and fossils and minerals as related in this rare complete western magazine.

-DAY, Ruel W. * - Private, (Philo, California - WW 1 Honor Roll - Killed in Action).
+DAY, Ruel W. * - Private, (Philo, California - WW 1 Honor Roll - Killed in Action)

 DAY, William R. * - 1922 - Pictured and written about as Associate Justice of the United States Supreme Court, who has recently resigned in order to serve on the German American Claims Commission as saved from this old American pictorial magazine.